Prime Minister-Taoiseach Meetings

 2,

-Tête-à-tête meeting between Major and Reynolds.
+Major and Reynolds had a tête-à-tête meeting.
 Robin Butler, Dermot Nally and Roderic Lyne were also present.
 JD6 was discussed with a view to further negotiation.

 No keywords attached